Authoritarian Dog Rules in Bushy and Richmond Park Plus Other Areas Across the UK

 Did they seek advice from behavioural experts, if so what did that advice suggest? did they ignore that advice and go ahead thinking that they can do anything they want because the general public is currently malleable and frightened because of Covid?

 Did they take into account the dramatic effect on businesses in and around the park?
 High street shops are already reeling from the measures brought in because of covid 19.
-These ill-thought-out draconian rules have effectively reduced the footfall by 30%l around the park and businesses already in financial problem may go under.
+These ill-thought-out draconian rules have effectively reduced the footfall by 30% around the park, and businesses already in financial problems may go under.

 I have campaigned for many years for companion animals to be recognised as sentient and for dog theft to be classed as a specific crime rather than currently classed as petty theft.
 (2) Sentience and Dog Theft Campaign.
 It is clear that my petition has had some impact and has helped get that message across by what happened in the queen’s speech.
 It currently has almost 530.000 signatures.